It pays to advertise... but what?

 Then, like buses, another opportunity came along – a delayed response from an American e-publisher I had all but given up on.
 They asked to see the whole book too.
 Lightning had struck twice and I wasn’t in wellies.
 Positive feedback ensued and, when I’d been advised I was under consideration, I asked for and received a sample contract.

 Meantime, in the British camp, my 12 weeks passed without a response.
 I left a polite telephone message and waited.
 No response.
 A week went by.
 I sent a polite email and ticked off the days.
 Silence.
 I then sent a recorded letter indicating that I’d had a favourable interest from another publisher and wondered if, now at week 15, they’d come to any decision.
 At the very least I’d appreciate an update.
 All I got back was a sense of disquiet.
-Keen to draw a line under the experience I emailed them and, reminding them that I’d heard nothing in over 15 weeks and had received no response to any of my communications, I asked for my MS back.
-An email informed me it was with their editorial office and would be returned to me forthwith – this email made it to my inbox in under 24-hours, incidentally.
-I never got a clear explanation and even with the assistance of the Society of Authors, I could not penetrate the castle.

 But hey, there’s still Plan B, right?
 While waiting for the British publisher to get off the pot, I’d sent the sample US contract to the Society of Authors (I’d recently become a member).
 A wise investment.
 So, when the hallowed contract offer did come in, I already had amendments and clause deletions ready to discuss.
 The editor explained that she was also an author with the firm and she’d made changes to her contract, through the company lawyer, without incident.
 So, picture the scene; I’m looking at a 3 year e-book deal, for my original 160,000 MS split into two books, with hardcopy publication to follow.
 My first full vision of the grail!

 I emailed the editor back and ask for the lawyer’s email address.
 No response.
-A day or so later I email again, explaining that I can’t find the lawyer’s details on the website and asking if she’ll simply refer on my comments and changes.
+A day or so later I email again, explaining that I can’t find the lawyer’s details on the website and asking if she could refer on my comments and changes.
 Still no response.
 Now I’m starting to get a little paranoid.
 A day or so later I email for a third time, asking if I need to airmail my changes over.
 It’s as quiet as a foam covered pin factory.

-A couple of days on, I receive an email from the executive editor, apologising for contacting me this way and for the news that follows.
-My editor had died unexpectedly from a heart attack a few days before.
-Dreadful news from all angles.
 I’m sure you’re ahead of me now.
 As my contract wasn’t signed and as the only person in the company to see and approve my work is now deceased, I have no contractual relationship with the company.
-Regrettably I now need to resubmit my novel so that two new editors can evaluate it and made a decision.
+Regrettably I now need to resubmit my novel so that two new editors can evaluate it and make a decision.
 Oh yeah, and it will probably take several weeks.
-Fortunately it’s submission by email so that’s quickly taken care of.
-I tell myself that it’s a minor setback and prepare to bed in for a month or three.
+Fortunately it’s submission by email so that part’s quickly taken care of.
+I tell myself it’s a minor setback and prepare to bed in for a month or three.
 My luck starts to change.
 I get a response in less than three weeks.
 But my new luck quickly runs out.
-The two new editors do not enjoy Covenant at all (they’re forced by the executive editor to write an explanation), consequently the contract offer is now null and void.
-Almost unbelievably I’m invited to submit something new in the future and the exec apologises once more, assuring me it’s not the quality experience they aim to give writers.

 What sort of writer are you?